 It is possible to supply power to multiple devices from the same power source.
 One lead of each device is attached to an independent output and the other lead is connected to the positive [+] terminal of the power source.
-Figure 1-6 shows four solenoid valves that are controlled by Outputs 1-4.
-Power is supplied to each output from the MultiPro's power supply.
+The illustration below shows four solenoid valves that are controlled by Outputs 1-4.
+Power is supplied to each output from the controller's power supply.